Obama turns to tech leaders for cash for Democrats

 Obama needs Democrats to do well in November to allow him to advance his agenda in his last two years in office, in 2015 and 2016.

-But most political analysts believe Republicans will build on their majority in the House of Representatives and stand a decent chance of ousting Democrats from control of the Senate.
+But most political analysts believe Republicans will build on their House majority and stand a decent chance of winning the Senate.

 Obama has been using fund-raising speeches to warn of this outcome, saying Democrats need to avoid getting distracted by media attention on the 2016 presidential election to choose a successor to him.